The Shining (film): Post-release edit

 The general consensus among those who saw the first few shows was that the film was better without it because keeping it would weaken the Overlook's threat to the family and reintroduce Ullman, who had barely had a leading role in the story, into the conflict.
-Co-writer Diane Johnson revealed that Kubrick had a certain "compassion" from the beginning for the fate of Wendy and Danny, and in that sense the hospital scene would give a sense of a return to normalcy.
-Johnson, on the other hand, was in favor of a more tragic outcome: she even proposed the death of Danny Torrance.
+Co-writer Diane Johnson revealed that Kubrick had a certain "compassion" from the beginning for the fate of Wendy and Danny, and in that sense the hospital scene would give a sense of a return to normality.
+Johnson, on the other hand, was in favor of a more tragic outcome: she proposed the death of Danny Torrance.
 For Shelley Duvall, "Kubrick was wrong, because the scene explained some important things, such as the meaning of the yellow ball and the role that the hotel manager played in the intrigue."
 Kubrick decided that the film worked better without the scene.

 European version

 For its release in Europe, Kubrick cut about 25 minutes from the film.
 The excised scenes included: a longer meeting between Jack and Watson at the hotel; Danny being attended by a doctor (Anne Jackson), including references to Tony and how Jack once injured Danny in a drunken rage; more footage of Hallorann's attempts to get to the hotel during the snowstorm, including a sequence with a garage attendant (Tony Burton); extended dialogue scenes at the hotel; and a scene where Wendy discovers a group of skeletons in the hotel lobby during the climax.
 Jackson and Burton are credited in the European print, despite their scenes having been excised from the movie.
 According to Harlan, Kubrick decided to cut some sequences because the film was "not very well received", and also after Warner Brothers had complained about its ambiguity and length.

 The scene when Jack writes obsessively on the typewriter "All work and no play makes Jack a dull boy" was re-shot a number of times, but changing the language of the typed copy to Italian, French, Spanish, and German, in order to match the respective dubbed languages.

-In the Italian version, Nicholson was dubbed by voice actor Giancarlo Giannini.

 Three alternative takes were used in a British television commercial.

+Television

+The U.S. network television premiere of The Shining (on The ABC Friday Night Movie of May 6, 1983) started with a placard saying, "Tonight's Film Deals With the Supernatural, As a Possessed Man Attempts to Destroy His Family."
+With the movie's ambiguities, it is not known how Kubrick felt about or if he agreed with this proclamation.
+The placard also said that the film was edited for television and warned about the content.